Required by Federal Law for forklift operators in the U.S.

 The National Forklift Foundation offers the certification & training required for organizations and individuals seeking to operate a forklift.
-The interactive training course was developed to encourage a safer workplace, while satisfying all 2020 State and Federal OSHA compliance requirements.
+The interactive video training course was developed to encourage a safer workplace, while satisfying all 2022 State and Federal OSHA compliance requirements.

 Complete the 1-hour online curriculum and test.